nhs-england-tools/repository-template/docs/developer-guides/Scripting_Docker.md

 ### Versioning

-To specify the image version for the automated build process, the `VERSION` file is utilised.
-This file must be located adjacent to the `Dockerfile`, where the image is defined.
-The version contained in this file is used to tag the image.
+You can specify the version tags that the automated build process applies to your images with a `VERSION` file.
+This file must be located adjacent to the `Dockerfile` where each image is defined.

 It may be a "_statically defined_" version, such as `1.2.3`, `20230601`, etc., or a "_dynamic pattern_" based on the current time and commit hash, e.g. `${yyyy}${mm}${dd}${HH}${MM}${SS}-${hash}`.
-This pattern will be substituted during the build process.
-As a result, a `.version` file is created in the same directory, containing effective content like `20230601153000-123abcd`.
-This file is utilised by functions defined in [docker.lib.sh](../../scripts/docker/docker.lib.sh) but should be ignored by Git, and not checked in with other files.
+This pattern will be substituted during the build process to create a `.version` file in the same directory, containing effective content like `20230601153000-123abcd`.
+See [this function](https://github.com/nhs-england-tools/repository-template/blob/main/scripts/docker/docker.lib.sh#L118) for what template substitutions are available.

+This file is then used by functions defined in [docker.lib.sh](../../scripts/docker/docker.lib.sh) but is ignored by Git, and is not checked in with other files.

 Support for multiple version entries is provided.
 For instance, if the `VERSION` file contains: